-You can search for off-market shopping centers in any U.S. county off-market with Reonomy.
-Find shopping centers and other commercial assets that are likely to sell, access owner contact details, and get in touch directly.
+You can search for off-market shopping centers in any U.S. county with Reonomy.
+Find retail and other commercial assets that are likely to sell, access owner contact details, and get in touch quickly.

 Despite the undisputed threat of online shopping, brick-and-mortar retail properties are still in demand among both individual and institutional commercial real estate investors.

-The asset class has simply seen a wave of repurposing.
+The asset class has simply seen a wave of repurposing in two ways:

-Here, we’ll look at how you can dissect any market to find shopping centers for sale based on your most needed criteria.
+In this article, we’ll look at how you can dissect any market to find shopping centers for sale based on your exact search criteria.

-Retail property assets come in all shapes and forms, and shopping centers specifically have established themselves as a staple in suburban America.
+Retail property assets come in all shapes and sizes, however shopping centers specifically have established themselves as a staple in suburban America.

-Nevertheless not all of these properties are equal from an investment standpoint and prospective buyers should carefully evaluate factors such as area demographics, traffic conditions, and the age and tenant mix of a center, when evaluating various properties.
+Nevertheless not all of these properties are equal from an investment standpoint and prospective buyers should carefully evaluate factors such as area demographics, traffic conditions, and the age and tenant mix of any center they are considering.

-In the article below we will review some of the best online platforms featuring retail properties and shopping centers for sale in order to help you learn how to look for good investment options.
+In the following section we will review some of the most popular commercial listings platforms featuring retail properties and shopping centers for sale in order to help you learn how to look for good investment options.

 Commercial Real Estate Platforms Featuring Retail Listings